Greenheart/text-game/story.md

 ---

 ### The Apartment
-- The friend's apartment
+- The best friend Kevin's apartment
-- Notes dropped, revealing the friend's thoughts bit by bit.
 - Walk through different rooms, inspect objects, interact with the environment.
+- Notes providing backstory scattered across the apartment
+- Objects that reveal memories and other details that add to the story.

 #### Story key points
-- Phone rings
-- Some important object to see/pick up?
+- Try to find Kevin
-- Notes providing backstory
+- When the player "realizes" he's not there (by completing their first task)
+    - Sofa (TV) room is unlocked
+    - make player go there and watch TV

+- Player watches the news, where they discuss something that reveals a clue.
+- TV reveals clues
+    - Make player go to the computer
+        - computer has no password - because the friend has bad memory so he don't want to risk losing his data.
-- Objects that reveal memories and other details that add to the story.
+    - Search for information related to the

+- When tasks are completed, the phone rings
+    - Make some kind of decision at this point, which affects the future of the game.
+    - Then, this is a pretty good point to move on to the next environment.

 #### Items
 - Notes revealing back story
+- Some important objects to see/pick up?
+    - A company poster/brochure
+    - A TV time table with some TV-shows circled in
+        - "Who even keeps these things these days?
+There's an app for that.
+In the TV itself."
+        - This implies that the friend has memory problems, and need to use various things to help him in his everyday life.
+    - Blood stain
+        - Don't tell the player at this point, but it's coming from the friend who's getting negative side effects because of the device he's testing for work.
+    - Digital photo frame
+        - Reveal memories, discuss backstory for those players that are interested.
+        - This also implies that the friend has memory problems.
+He tries to remember old times through the few photos he actually kept, but still has trouble seeing anything more except the images themselves.

 #### Actions
 - Answer the phone in the friend's apartment.

 #### Tasks?
-- Maybe not introduce them yet?
-- Or maybe teach the basic concept
+- Use tasks in this environment to teach the basics of the game.
+    - Make the player comfortable.
-    - "Find out what has happened in the apartment.
+1. "Find out what has happened in the apartment.
 Where's your friend?"
+2. Watch TV while waiting for the friend

 ---